British Antarctic Expedition 1910-1913

 Scott, Debenham, Gran, Evans and Crean.

-The purpose of this depot laying was to leave caches of food and fuel on the Barrier (Great Ice Barrier, the Ross Ice Shelf) as far as 80 degrees south by a combination of ponies and dogs pulling sledges and manhauling.
+The purpose of this depot laying was to leave caches of food and fuel on the Barrier (Great Ice Barrier, now called the Ross Ice Shelf) as far as 80 degrees south by a combination of ponies and dogs pulling sledges and manhauling.

 The first depot was known as "Safety Camp" and the last and largest "One Ton Depot".
-The ponies fared badly from the outset partly as they didn't use snow-shoes and cold temperatures and blizzards slowed the progress down.
+The ponies fared badly from the outset partly as they didn't use snow-shoes and cold temperatures and blizzards slowed progress.
 The depots were all laid with three of the ponies dying en route or on the way back and another three being lost when crossing sea-ice which broke up near Hut Point.

 The Winter Journey to Cape Cozier